 Each year UEG run UEG Week.
 This conference attracts over 14,000 participants each year, from more than 124 countries.
 For five days every year, gastroenterologists come together from across Europe and the world, to meet and share ideas.
 In addition to covering basic science and clinical practice across the entire discipline, this special week provides a unique platform for exploring the latest research results, exchanging ideas, and learning new skills and techniques.

-All delegates of UEG Week receive an online subscription to the United European Gastroenterology Journal.
+All delegates of UEG Week receive online access to the UEG Journal.

 Providing an international forum for research in gastroenterology, this journal publishes original peer reviewed articles which describe basic research, translational and clinical studies of interest to gastroenterologists and researchers in related fields.